Business Administration (B.A.)

 Business Administration students are curious about themselves and the changing world around them, and they enjoy taking initiative and gaining new experiences.
 Our business program prepares students for leadership in 21st-century organizations with possible careers in businesses, nonprofits and government agencies.

-Our program provides a new way to view the interconnected world and the technologies that link us together.
-Emphasis is placed on graduate programs, career shadowing and a range of guest speakers who bring their experience into the classroom to help our students plan their own future.
+Our program provides a new way to view the interconnected world and covers a range of topics such as the impact of social media, climate change and work/life balance.
+The program emphasizes leadership development skills which will help students determine career choices and learn to lead them selves and others.
+Emphasis is placed on interactive class room discussion, career shadowing and a range of guest speakers who bring their experience into the classroom to help our students plan their own future.
 A business degree is extremely flexible, and our students’ options after graduation are limited only by their interests and willingness to find organizations that suit them.

 Featured CoursesBADM 110 Foundations of ManagementFoundations of Management would provide an overview of key concepts and practices in the field of management and organization.
 Topics would include structure and design, decision making, goals and effectiveness, culture and performance measures.
 Th is course would introduce students to a broad range of the basics of management preparing them for more specialized courses in the business program.